RomainSepulchre/ShaderExperiments/Notes/5_Lighting/6_SpecularReflection.md

 }
 ```

-So, if we want to add diffuse reflection to our shader we need to get 6 informations: the *reflection color of the light*, the *specular intensity*, the *normal of the surface*, the *direction of the light*, the *direction of the view* and the *specularity exponent*.
+So, if we want to add diffuse reflection to our shader we need to get 6 informations:
+- the *reflection color of the light*
+- the *specular intensity*
+- the *normal of the surface*
+- the *direction of the light*
+- the *direction of the view*
+- the *specularity exponent*

 We also need to add a *specular texture map* to define where on the object the specular reflection should happen.